 Texas does offer formal certification for compliance with Texas HB300, which covers the provisions of the HIPAA Privacy and Security Rules.
 Texas was one of the first states to implement legislation that requires individuals and entities to go above and beyond the requirements of HIPAA for protecting medical records.

-Even so, while completing the certification program will demonstrate compliance with Texas HB300 and show the minimum standards for privacy and security required by HIPAA have been met and exceeded, even this compliance certification is not federally recognized.
+Even so, while completing the certification program will demonstrate compliance with Texas HB300 and show the minimum standards for privacy and security required by HIPAA have been met and exceeded, even this compliance certification is not federally recognized with respect to HIPAA.

 Any HIPAA compliance certification program only demonstrates that an individual or organization is compliant with HIPAA Rules at a set period in time – when the assessment is completed and certification is provided.
 It is no guarantee that all employees within that organization will always comply with HIPAA Rules and neither that security and privacy protections will remain compliant.

-Becoming compliant with HIPAA Rules means ensuring that policies and procedures are developed and administrative, technical, and physical controls are implemented to ensure the security, confidentiality, and availability of PHI.
-Whenever there is a change in business processes or updates to technology, an organization could quite easily stop being compliant with HIPAA Rules.
+Becoming compliant with HIPAA Rules means ensuring that policies and procedures are developed to protect patient privacy and administrative, technical, and physical controls are implemented to ensure the confidentiality, integrity, and availability of PHI.
+Whenever there is a change in business processes or updates to technology, an organization could quite easily stop being compliant with HIPAA Rules if policies, procedures, and safeguards are not also updated to reflect the changes.
 HIPAA compliance must therefore be viewed as an ongoing process.

 Any individual considering employment as a HIPAA privacy and security officer will need to demonstrate a thorough understanding of HIPAA Rules.
 Many training companies offer courses that include certifications to demonstrate understanding of all HIPAA Rules or specific areas of HIPAA regulations such as privacy and security.